The Virginia governor race is neck-and-neck, despite years of Democratic control

 Youngkin embraced Trump early in his campaign before pivoting to win over more moderate voters.
 Youngkin has also campaigned alongside some of his supporters like Republican state Sen. Amanda Chase, who regularly repeats misinformation about the last election and has made similar unsubstantiated claims in this race.

 Wearing his signature fleece vest and cowboy boots, Youngkin has continued to make nods toward the MAGA faithful, even if he isn't mentioning the former president by name.
-He's called for audits of voting machines, something Virginia already does, and campaigned alongside 2020 election deniers.
+He has called for audits of voting machines, something Virginia already does, and campaigned alongside 2020 election deniers.

 Democrats say Youngkin is just putting a suburban-dad sheen on Trump's policies.
 "Extremism can come in many forms," Biden said at a rally for McAuliffe last week.
 "It can come in the rage of a mob driven to assault the Capitol.
 It can come in a smile in a fleece vest."